 Do you already have a trip in mind?
 Well, why not get started and obtain a quote using the button below to see how much insurance with World Nomads will cost you.

 Emergency Accident & Sickness Medical Expenses

 Got horrible food poisoning in India?
-Break a finger while volunteering in Guatemala?
+Break a finger whilst volunteering in Guatemala?
 Sprain an ankle whilst trekking in Switzerland?
 These things happen, and the last thing you want to do is pay out of your own pocket.

-My good friend had an issue with a rotten tooth while traveling around Nepal.
+Although in many parts of the world you can find cheap and competent dentists who have surprisingly low costs.
+My good friend had an issue with a rotten tooth while travelling around Nepal.
 He had to have emergency surgery, which basically meant he got his tooth pulled out of his mouth by a dentist.
 The large majority of his surgery was covered by insurance.

 Emergency Evacuation and Repatriation

 EER coverage is for an accidental injury or sickness occurring during the trip that results in your necessary emergency evacuation.
 For example, if you break your leg way out in the Himalayas and you need a helicopter rescue, you should be covered as long as you made it clear that you would be doing this, and stated the altitude.
 If you are going trekking in the Himalaya’s, check with World Nomads to make sure that they are covering you.